 On the top is also a pool which is believed to be the mouth of the volcano.
 The views of Buriram town and the province are beautiful.
-The crater of the extinct volcano can be visited and crossed on a hanging bridge.
-The park is also home of quite a few interesting indigenous plants, animals and birds.
+The crater of the extinct volcano can be visited and crossed on a suspension bridge.
+The park is also home to quite a few interesting indigenous plants, animals and birds.

-A visit to Buriram without a trip to the i-Mobile Stadium is like a trip to Manchester without a trip to Old Trafford.
-Even if you can’t get a ticket for a Thai Premier League match of Buriram United or there is just no match scheduled while you are in town, there are tours offered daily that allow you to go inside the stadium, the players changing room, the press room and more.
+A trip to Buriram without a visit to the Chang Stadium is like a trip to Manchester without a visit to Old Trafford.
+Even if you can’t get a ticket for a Thai League match of Buriram United or there is just no match scheduled while you are in town, there are tours offered daily that allow you to go inside the stadium, the players changing room, the press room and more.

-I had the chance to watch the Thai Premier League match Buriram United vs Munagthong Thani in the “Thunder Castle” and it was a great experience.
+I had the chance to watch the Thai League game Buriram United vs Muangthong United in the “Thunder Castle” and it was a great experience.
 The stadium is super modern and with its 32,000 seats also the biggest private owned stadium in Thailand.
 The atmosphere is outstanding as the fans of both sides are enthusiastically cheering for their clubs.

-Find the full post about watching a football match in Buriram as well as more pictures and my video here.
+- Find the full post about watching a football game in Buriram as well as more pictures and my video here.